Claudius: Public life

 Despite the disdain of the Imperial family, it seems that from very early on the general public respected Claudius.
 At Augustus's death, the equites, or knights, chose Claudius to head their delegation.
 When his house burned down, the Senate demanded it be rebuilt at public expense.
 They also requested that Claudius be allowed to debate in the Senate.
 Tiberius turned down both motions, but the sentiment remained.

-During the period immediately after the death of Tiberius's son, Drusus, Claudius was pushed by some quarters as a potential heir.
+During the period immediately after the death of Tiberius's son, Drusus, Claudius was pushed by some quarters as a potential heir to the throne.
 This again suggests the political nature of his exclusion from public life.
 However, as this was also the period during which the power and terror of the commander of the Praetorian Guard, Sejanus, was at its peak, Claudius chose to downplay this possibility.
 After the death of Tiberius, the new emperor Caligula (the son of Claudius's brother Germanicus) recognized Claudius to be of some use.
 He appointed Claudius his co-consul in 37 to emphasize the memory of Caligula's deceased father Germanicus.

 Despite this, Caligula tormented his uncle: playing practical jokes, charging him enormous sums of money, humiliating him before the Senate, and the like.
 According to Cassius Dio, Claudius became sickly and thin by the end of Caligula's reign, most likely due to stress.
 A possible surviving portrait of Claudius from this period may support this.